 Bloodborne was released worldwide exclusively for PlayStation 4 in March 2015.
 The game sold over 1 million copies in the first month and over 2 million copies by September 2015.
 Sony never came around to provide another update but did state that Bloodborne sales “exceeded” all projected expectations.

 By January 2019 though, the game had reportedly (unofficially) crossed 3.1 million copies sold.
 However, the numbers did not include digital sales.

 Which Souls Game Sold The Most?

-Dark Souls 3 was the best selling Souls game in the franchise to date.
-With over 10 million copies sold worldwide in roughly four years, Dark Souls 3 sales account for nearly 30 percent of overall sales of the franchise.
+Dark Souls 3 was the best-selling Souls game in the franchise to date.
+With over 10 million copies sold worldwide in roughly four years, Dark Souls 3 sales account for nearly 30 percent of the overall sales of the franchise.